richardgaywood/blog/paydata.org/content/sprawlrunners/matrix/additional_rules.md

 * **Active integrity checking**: the commlink devotes a significant portion of its processing power to conducting internal scans, and a significant portion of its storage to storing known-good states that it can roll back to in an emergency.
 This provides a measure of defence against cybercombat.
 The device can use its Hardening stat in place of its Firewall stat.
 * **Encrypted storage**: all files in the commlink's storage are encrypted, with a rating equal to the commlink's dice rating.
+* **Parabellum**: the commlink runs a limited form of the Killer ICE.
+Each time a decker fails a Sleaze Hack or attempts a Cybercombat or DoS Hack against the commlink, the ICE will automatically respond with a counterattack, rolling the commlink's Rating vs the cyberdeck's Firewall.
+If it hits, it deals Rating+d4 matrix damage (+d6 on a raise).

 ## Back doors